metabase/metabase/docs/operations-guide/environment-variables.md

 Type: integer<br>
 Default: `20160`

-Session expiration, defined in seconds (default is 2 weeks), which will log out users after the defined period and require re-authentication.
+Session expiration, defined in minutes (default is 2 weeks), which will log out users after the defined period and require re-authentication.

 Note: This setting is not an idle/inactivity timeout.
 If you set this to 15 minutes, your users have to login (or re-authenticate) again every 15 minutes.

-Use [MB_SESSION_COOKIES](#MB_SESSION_COOKIES) to only expire sessions, when browser is closed.
+Use [MB_SESSION_COOKIES](#MB_SESSION_COOKIES) to also expire sessions, when browser is closed.

+Also see the [Changing session expiration](changing-session-expiration.md) documentation page.

 #### `MB_ADMIN_EMAIL`